Categorized | General

 He lived over 1100 days (all through my university years) and was simply wonderful.
 When he got old, his fur went grey and he couldn’t trim his own nails, so I used to take him out very gingerly and clip them for him using my Leatherman.

 He was the most kind and friendly hamster you could imagine.
-Always please to see me, always happy in his life and very well fed and watered.
-He died of old age the that I moved back to London.
+Always pleased to see me, always happy in his life and very well fed and watered.
+He died of old age the day that I moved back to London.
 I remember just an empty flat apart from this massive hamster cage made of bright tunnels and little rooms and bases; it could have fitted 10 hamsters.

 So, I buried him in the garden.